Revised April 1, 2006 Executive Board

 - Equity Portfolio Characteristics: The assets of the Fund invested in equity securities shall, as a group:

-- Have a volatility, or risk level measured as beta not exceeding that of the overall stock market as measured by the S&P 500 Index;
+- Have a volatility, or risk level measured as beta not exceeding 1.5 times that of the overall stock market as measured by the S&P 500 Index;

-- Reflect a decline in a falling market of a percentage decrease below that of the S&P 500 Index;
+- Reposition in a falling market to seek a decreases less than the S&P 500 Index;

-- Emphasize high quality stocks, i.e. common and preferred stocks of corporations that have a minimum of ten years of market performance, and a minimum capitalization of $250 million and that have consistently exhibited above average dividend yields;
+- Emphasize stocks with positive skewness where 85% of the equity portfolio is in stocks with a minimum of ten years of market performance, and a minimum capitalization of $250 million;

 - Be sufficiently diversified so as to moderate risk but not so excessive as to preclude attainment of optimal results;